sachaquayle/hawkesGVM/README.md

 The script in `examples/basic_usage.py` demonstrates how to:

-- Define a Generalised Hawkes process with variable length memory
+- Define a generalised Hawkes process with variable length memory
 - Simulate spike trains from the model
-- Estimate the model parameters via maximum likelihood
-- Visualise the estimated intensity functions and confidence intervals
+- Perform the 5-step estimation procedure explained in [1]

 ## Reproducibility